Wilson-Ochieng/mealsapp/README.md

 5. **`addnavigationmealdetailscreen`**:
    Implements navigation to the `MealDetailsScreen`, allowing users to view detailed information about a selected meal.

+6. **`tabbasednavigation`**:
+   Adds a tab-based navigation system, allowing users to switch between the "Categories" and "Favourites" screens using a bottom navigation bar.

 Make sure to check out each branch in the specified order to follow the development process step by step.